Reporting Sexual Misconduct, Discrimination, Harassment, or Bias

-Anyone can use these forms to report an incident.
-The form alone does not begin an investigation, although the Complainant (the person who was the victim of the conduct) may choose to do that by filing a formal complaint.
-This form is a way for you to tell us about your experience and for you to learn about supportive measures and resolution options.
+Anyone can use these links to report an incident of sexual misconduct, bias, discrimination, or harassment.
+The form alone does not begin an investigation.
+This form is a way for you to tell us about what you experienced or witnessed and for you to learn about supportive measures and resolution options.

 What Happens After a Report is Submitted

 Upon receipt of a report of prohibited conduct, a staff member will contact the Complainant, if identified, to provide information about supportive measures, discuss the Complainant's wishes regarding supportive measures, and explain the process of filing a formal complaint.

 The information provided in this report, including names, will be shared only with the UND employees who need to know in order to assist in providing support or resolution, although in certain situations some or all of the information must be shared with local law enforcement.
 Disclosures are protected by privacy laws that apply to a student’s education records, law enforcement investigative records, and North Dakota law related to Title IX records, as applicable.
 Complainants always have the right to choose whether to participate in any University or law enforcement processes.